By Molly Patrick

 Today I can confidently say that I could easily eat two bean burritos in the middle of a crowded room.
 They wouldn’t be from Taco Bell, but Tupac would definitely be playing in the background.

 I always say that the food you eat has the power to change your entire life.

 So today, I lovingly urge you to start incorporating more unprocessed whole plant foods into your life and less of the other stuff.
 Let’s see what beautiful unexpected changes it will bring to your life.

-You can start by eating more quinoa (pronounced Keen-wah.
+You can start by eating more quinoa (pronounced Keen-Wah.
 Not to be confused with Kanye).
-It’s easy, fast, satisfying and healthy (everything you could ever want in a prostitute).
+It’s easy, fast, satisfying and healthy (everything you could ever want in a prostitute, but I digress).

 - Most people know quinoa as a grain, but it’s actually a gluten free seed that’s related to beets, chard and spinach.

 - It’s a complete protein, meaning that it has all nine of the essential amino acids that cannot be produced by our bods.

 - There are over 100 varieties of quinoa, and the most common are red, white and black (and sometimes a mixture of all three).